muke1908/chat-e2ee/service/README.md

 chatInstance.setChannel(hash, userId, publickKey);
 ```
-Once you setup channel, user2 can join the channel by passing same hash to setChannel.
-But different userid and publickey.
+Once you set up a channel, user2 can join the channel by passing the same hash to `setChannel` with their own `userid` and `publickey`.
 When user2 joins the channel you can request user2's publicKey.

 ```